Where are they now? The Man City team from Pep’s first pre-season game

 ‘I don’t remember [who the toughest man marker has been], truly.
 The one from Girona [Pablo Maffeo], maybe.
 That was exaggerated.”

-The full-back made the permanent move to Stuttgart in 2018, but struggled to make an impact with the German club and is currently back on loan at Girona.
+The full-back made the permanent move to Stuttgart in 2018 but struggled to make an impact with the German club and was loaned back to Girona in 2019.

-The defender has been at City since he was five years old and is regarded as one of the stand-out prospects from their academy.
+The defender has been at City since he was five years old and is regarded as one of the best prospects from their academy.

 Kolarov won two Premier League titles, an FA Cup and two League Cups in his seven years with City before joining Roma in 2017.